-out for Metrica, the commissioned work for chamber and electronics Ventuno Costellazioni Invisibili is printed in 300 signed copies, distributed worldwide through Die Schachtel (IT).
+out for Metrica, the commissioned work for small ensemble and electronics Ventuno Costellazioni Invisibili is printed in 300 signed copies, distributed worldwide through Die Schachtel (IT).

 the same session of Ventuno Costellazioni Invisibili has been recorded and mixed also in binaural stereo and 5.1 surround sound for spatial audio installations or home theatre immersive listening

-stereo digital + binaural recording versions are available for download here
+stereo digital recording version is available for download here

 “Italian composer Sandro Mussida follows up a pair of probing Mark Fell collaborations with the exquisitely enchanting minimalist Classical suite, Ventuno Costellazioni Invisibili – translating to Twenty-One Invisible Constellations in english – offering a beguiling, meditative iteration of 21st century Italian avant-garde as the debut release on Alfredo Scotti’s Metrica label.